ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/competitions/marina-love-fear-cd.markdown

   \ sides of human nature’’.</p>\n<p>If you can’t wait to hear her brand new hits,\
   \ enter the form below for a chance to win and get ready to enjoy her incredible\
   \ voice now.</p>\n"
-entry-title: "Win Marina Love+Fear cd!"
+entry-title: "Win Marina Love+Fear CD!"
 entry-content: "<p>Enter the draw to win Marina Love+Fear cd by entering below before\
   \ 23:59 on 29th of May 2019.</p>\n"
 has-winner: false